 “Deck The Halls,” held during select weekends in November and December, celebrates the season with holiday wine and food tastings.
 This festive wine trail event sells out quickly, so check out the Seneca Lake Facebook Fanpage for up-to-the-minute “Deck The Halls” details.

-If you miss the pre-holiday fun, chase away the mid-winter chills during the Seneca Lake Wine Trail’s Bargain Bash or Halftime & Wine Weekend, both held in early January.
+If you miss the pre-holiday fun, chase away the mid-winter chills during the Seneca Lake Wine Trail’s Bargain Bash, held in early January.
 The Savory World of Seneca Weekend and Preferred Parings are held in February.

 Can’t get enough of the Seneca Lake Wine Trail?
 Grab a Polar Passport, which is an inexpensive way to enjoy wine sampling at over 30 wineries from early December through the end of March.